pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

   4. owned `T`, it is freed by Rust but may be holding Postgres-allocated pointers which are freed during `drop()`

 `PgBox<T, WhoAllocated>` is a type for managing a `palloc()`'d pointer.
-That pointer could have come to life as the return value of an internal Postgres function, allocated directly using `palloc()`, or by `PgBox` itself.
+That pointer could have come to life as the return value of an internal Postgres function, allocated directly via `palloc()`, or by `PgBox` itself.

 Encoded in `PgBox`'s type is who performed the allocation -- Postgres or Rust.
 When it's thought to be `AllocatedByPostgres`, then it is left to Postgres to free the backing pointer whenever it thinks it should (typically